amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 In case you don’t know how to make a depth map, here’s a <a href="https://github.com/amosdudley/weblog/raw/gh-pages/Model_to_relief.blend">Blender project</a> that does this automatically - all you need is a 3D model, and this will convert it to a 3D printable slab with an embossed relief.

 Instructions will appear when you open it.
-Note, this only works with <a href="https://www.blender.org/download/releases/2-79/">Blender 2.79</a>.
+This file only works with <a href="https://www.blender.org/download/releases/2-79/">Blender 2.79</a>.
 Should look like this:

 ![Blenderproj](https://i.imgur.com/KvJcLSu.png)

-## Making 'Prime Slab'
+## Making a sculpted brick

 Here’s a few detail shots of the moldmaking and casting process.
 I wanted a very smooth surface, so I used a Form 2 (resin) printer.
 Any layer lines in the print end up transferring through to the glass, which makes polishing a lot more difficult.